1.6 Installing eDirectory

 NOTE:All the instances share the same server key (NICI).

-You can also create a new instance using the ndsmanage utility.
-For more information, see Creating an Instance through ndsmanage.
+You can also configure a new instance using the ndsmanage utility.
+For more information, refer to Creating an Instance through ndsmanage.

 The ndsmanage Utility